soutaro/nullarihyon/README.md

 * It does not support prefix headers
 * It does not support per-file build setting in Xcode
+* It does not support arm architectures (just skip checking)

 # Nullability Check